NovatecConsulting/developer-security-training/Challenge 1: Broken Access Control/README.md

 4. **Tip:** Think about a certain attribute you have to change in the database for modifying the author of the written comment.
 A search in the sources after the name of this attribute might help you.

-## Challenge 1.6: Change the description of the product OWASP SSL Advanced Forensic Tool (O-Saft)
+## Challenge 1.6: Change the description of the product "OWASP SSL Advanced Forensic Tool (O-Saft)"
 Replace the description of the product OWASP SSL Advanced Forensic Tool (O-Saft).
 The description should ony consist of the word `More...`, whichs links to `http://kimminich.de` (the developer of the OWASP Juice Shop).

 ### Tips: